laurenrabin111/sql-data-warehouse-project/README.md

 ## About Me

-Hi!
-I'm Lauren Rabin, and data has been a thread running through most of my career.
-What started as a natural affinity for working with numbers and spotting patterns has grown into a deliberate focus, building the technical depth to do this kind of work full time.
-Projects like this one reflect both where I've been and where I'm headed.
+Hi, I'm Lauren Rabin.
+I studied Statistics and Data Science and have spent my career in healthcare, where working with data has always been a big part of my day to day.
+I genuinely enjoy it, and this project is part of my effort to keep building on that and grow into a more technical data role.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/laurenrabin).
+Connect with me on (https://www.linkedin.com/in/laurenrabin).